Call for Abstract

 - Track 15-5Formulation from plant sources

 Pharmacy is the science and technique of preparing and dispensing drugs.
 It is a health profession that links health sciences with chemical sciences and aims to ensure the safe and effective use of pharmaceutical drugs.
 A theory relating chemical structure to pharmaceutical activity emerged from the interplay of experimental results from animal and human tests using vaccines, antitoxins, and antibodies with chemical knowledge about dyes and their molecular structures.
 Although pharmacology is essential to the study of pharmacy, it is not specific to pharmacy.
-Pharmacoinformatics is considered another new discipline, for systematic drug discovery and development with efficiency and safety.
+Pharmacoinformatics is as considered another new discipline, for systematic drug discovery and development with efficiency and safety.
 The progressively more important role of the chemist and chemical science in pharmaceuticals in the early-20th century is mirrored in the history of the American Chemical Society's Division of Medicinal Chemistry.

 - Track 16-1Pharmaceutics & Biopharmaceutics